| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 measure |

-Diagnostic accuracy measure (one of |
+Diagnostic accuracy measure to be analyzed (one of |

 effect |

-Effect to compare sensitivity and specificity (one of |
+Effect of interest to be evaluated (one of |

 interaction |